 Professional AssociationsProfessional Associations: American Association for the Advancement of Sciences | American Medical Informatics Association | Fellow, IEEE | Fellow, International Association of Pattern Recognition

 Dr. Jianying Hu is IBM Fellow and Global Science Leader, AI for Healthcare at IBM Research.
-In this role, Dr. Hu is responsible for working across IBM Research and IBM Watson Health to define and drive an AI science leadership strategy for healthcare at IBM.
+In this role, Dr. Hu is responsible for working across IBM Research to define and drive an AI science leadership strategy for healthcare at IBM.

 Dr. Hu also leads the Center for Computational Health at IBM Research, located in New York and Cambridge.
 The center consists of a multidisciplinary team of over 30 Ph.D. and MD researchers working on applying data science to Healthcare.
 It conducts scientific research and technical innovations in the broad areas of data driven healthcare analytics, with focuses on predictive analytics, disease modeling, real world evidence generation, translational informatics, connected health and computational health behavior.

 Dr. Hu has published over 120 peer reviewed scientific papers and holds 32 patents.
 She chaired the American Medical Informatics Association (AMIA) Knowledge Discovery and Data Mining Working Group from 2014 to 2016.

 Fellow, International Association for Pattern Recognition (Elected in 2010)